github-education-resources/GitHubGraduation-2022/_data/adityapanchal10/adityapanchal10.md

 ---
 name: Aditya Panchal
-institution: The Mahraja Sayajirao University of Baroda
+institution: The Maharaja Sayajirao University of Baroda
 quote: Finite to fail, but infinte to venture.
 github_user: adityapanchal10
 ---